 No, we cannot sponsor visas for students because these programs and courses are based entirely online.

-Current Penn Engineering Online students may begin the Graduate Certificate application process in the final term of their degree program.
+Current Penn Engineering students may begin the Graduate Certificate application process in the final term of their degree program.

 Yes.
 However, students can never triple-count a course and only a maximum of four course units can be brought into MSE-DS for the Dual Degree.
 With this, you would still be completing six course units for the MSE-DS degree.